Danube Delta and the Black Sea: Bulgaria & Romania

 Day 2: After breakfast, we’ll take a leisurely guided bike ride through the city and learn about the birth of Romanian civilization.
 We’ll cycle through several different neighborhoods, such as the Gypsy neighborhood where Romani people live, and the communist area, where we’ll learn how people lived under Ceausescu’s regime.

 We’ll have lunch together after the bike ride and then the afternoon is yours to explore the city on your own.
 If you want to know more about Romanian art, visit the Art Collections Museum.
 For a bit of humor, go to the Romanian Kitsch Museum.
 Or you can meander through Old Town admiring the narrow cobbled alleys lined with beautifully restored historic buildings.
+6 miles.

 Day 3: We’ll get up early today to shuttle across the border to Bulgaria, arriving in the small town of Kyulevcha for lunch.
 After an orientation with our Bulgarian guides, we’ll walk to the UNESCO World Heritage site of the Madara Rider.